timgabets/electron-atm/README.md

 ### The application is ugly.

 Yes, I know and I'm really sorry.
 I'm not a frontend developer (I'm not even a web-developer  as my daytime job is related to soft-realtime payment processing, and my native language is C).
-Obviously, I'm not good at CSS, so, if you are strong enough in UI/UX, please, feel free to do something with [this](https://github.com/timgabets/electron-atm/blob/master/css/styles.css).
+Obviously, I'm not good at CSS at all, so, if you are strong enough in UI/UX, please, feel free to do something with [this](https://github.com/timgabets/electron-atm/blob/master/css/styles.css).
 And [that](https://github.com/timgabets/electron-atm/blob/master/index.html).
 And [that](https://github.com/timgabets/electron-atm/tree/master/templates) as well.

 ### jQuery?
 Why not [React](https://facebook.github.io/react/)?